tewalds/minesweeper/README.md

 ### Other
 - Support reset (Alex)
-- Click on number to open neighbors if enough are flagged (Alex)
 - Click to un-flag by default (Timo)
 - Drag-to-scroll (Alex)
 - How to deploy (Timo)